Model-Aware Tokenizer Transfer: Method

 \subsection{Prerequisites}

 Consider an input string $s$ and a tokenization function $T$, which produces a token sequence $T(s) = (t_1, t_2, \dots, t_n)$ of length $n$.

-In each attention layer, the inputs are the query ($\mQ$), key ($\mK$), and value ($\mV$) state matrices, producing the output state matrix ($\mO$).
+In each attention layer,\footnote{While we proceed with a single-head definition, it is directly applicable to multi-head, multi-query, or grouped-query attention variants.} the inputs are the query ($\bm{Q}$), key ($\mK$), and value ($\mV$) state matrices, producing the output state matrix ($\mO$).
 Each of these can be seen as a collection of vector states for every token $t_i$:

 where $h$ is the hidden size.

 Attention is computed as:

 where $\mA$ is the attention matrix of shape $n \times n$, that contains weights with which the value states are aggregated into the output state.